 What if you could always be happy?
 Do you think that’s even possible?
 If so, how?
 About 2,500 years ago, philosophers in India and China were asking themselves these questions, and their answers may surprise you.

-Using the novel The Circle of Happiness and the accompanying The Circle of Happiness Travel Guide, students will go on a quest for the meaning of happiness, encountering along the way the ideas of influential Eastern philosophers such as the Buddha, Confucius, and Lao Tzu.
-They will also dive into the vibrant historical period known as the Axial Age, a time when philosophical activity flourished all over Asia and Europe.
-Throughout the course they will explore their own personal ideas of happiness and debate whether or not they think these philosophers were onto something.
+Using the novel The Circle of Happiness and the accompanying The Circle of Happiness Travel Guide, students will go on a quest for the meaning of happiness, encountering along the way the ideas of seven influential Eastern philosophers: the Buddha, the Upanishadic thinkers, Mahavira, Charvaka, Goshala, Confucius, and Lao-Tzu.
+Throughout the course, they will examine the foundational philosophical arguments of these thinkers, analyze primary source material, question their assumptions about what happiness is and how it might be achieved, and debate whether or not they think these ancient philosophers were onto something important or helpful.

-Live Classes: Tuesdays, 1:00 to 2:00 p.m.
-Eastern Time, from August 20th to December 17th.
+Live Classes: Tuesdays, 1:00 p.m.
+Eastern Time, from August 18th to December 15th.
 The live classes will be recorded for students who are unable to participate.

-Feedback/Assessment: Feedback will be provided on written responses and other substantial assignments.
+Feedback/Assessment: Feedback will be provided on written assignments.

 Materials/Supplies: Students will need to purchase the books The Circle of Happiness and The Circle of Happiness Travel Guide.
 PURCHASE THE BOOKS FOR THIS COURSE AT A DISCOUNTED RATE HERE